 Another challenge: About two years ago, FedEx and UPS really started cracking down on non-compliant shipments.
 That forced a lot of businesses to stop shipping to states where they didn’t hold a proper permit.
 So, I think retailers are struggling a bit right now and are looking for the right strategy to move forward.
 There are several court cases in different states right now that are looking at the question of whether Granholm applies to retailers.
 If the retailers were to get a favorable ruling in one or more of those cases, it would help their cause.

 CPL: There sure does seem to be a lot to keep up with…

 Jeff: Yes!
 But your readers should know that we [Compli] recently partnered with the Wine Institute on a really cool project that should help wineries and industry folks keep up: The Wine Compliance Rules Portal.

 This is a free resource for wineries that lists laws by state and keeps track of wine compliance news items.
 We’re also planning a launch of a rules portal for sales through the three-tier system soon as well—something to watch for.

-Dave: Really exciting stuff, Jeff.
+CPL: Really exciting stuff, Jeff.
 The site looks awesome.
 Now, you work on more than just reporting—you’re also working to help change the laws, through Free the Grapes!, correct?
 Can you tell us about that?